Cycling in the United Kingdom: Cycle infrastructure standards

 Standards for cycle infrastructure have gradually evolved over time to require better segregation and wider lanes for safety reasons.
 The most recent nationwide cycle design guidance for England is Local Transport Note 1/20, released in July 2020.
 It is not a requirement for cycle infrastructure to follow this, but most highway authorities have adopted it as their standards.
 Highways England have their own guidance for trunk road called CD 195 which was based on IAN 195/16 originally issued in October 2016.
 Much of LTN 1/20 is based upon CD 195.

 Transport Scotland issues cycle infrastructure design guidance for Scotland through the Cycling by Design document.
-In cooperation with Sustrans, an update was issued by Patrick Harvie, Minister for Active Travel, as a response to the growth of active travel infrastructure during the Covid-19 pandemic.
+In cooperation with Sustrans, an update was issued by Patrick Harvie, Minister for Active Travel, as a response to the growth of active travel infrastructure during the COVID-19 pandemic.

-On road cycle-lanes should only be used on roads with 20mph limit, although use of 30mph with little traffic is acceptable.
-Light segregation is recommended for any roads with limits below 30mph, while any road above 40mph should be fully segregated from motor traffic.
+On road cycle-lanes should only be used on roads with 20 mph limit, although use of 30 mph with little traffic is acceptable.
+Light segregation is recommended for any roads with limits below 30 mph, while any road above 40 mph should be fully segregated from motor traffic.
 Minimal widths of 1-way cycle tracks is between 2m and 2.5m depending on cycle usage.
 2-way cycle tracks should be between 3m and 4m depending on cycle usage.
 On-road cycle lanes should be 2m wide.
 Widths can be narrower at isolated sections due to constrains such as trees or street furniture.
-Cycle tracks should be designed for a travel speed of 20mph, or 25mph on downhill gradients.
+Cycle tracks should be designed for a travel speed of 20 mph, or 25 mph on downhill gradients.